-• A simple example of an estate freeze is a sale of an asset in exchange for a promissory note.
-For example, instead of making a gift of a 20 percent interest, you sell the 20 percent interest to a child and take back a promissory note for its current discounted fair market value (as appraised).
+A simple example of an estate freeze is a sale of an asset in exchange for a promissory note.
+Continuing with the example above, instead of making a gift of a 20 percent interest, you sell the 20 percent interest to a child and take back a promissory note for its current discounted fair market value (as appraised).
 The promissory note, in the principal amount of \$1.4 million, must bear interest at a minimum rate so as not to be deemed a gift by the IRS.
-That rate typically is lower than interest rates found on the market.
+That rate typically is low.
 When the business is sold, the child will receive \$2 million (or more, if there is greater appreciation above the undiscounted appraised value) and pay off the note with \$1.4 million.
 The excess sale proceeds pass to your child free of gift tax.
 This strategy can be enhanced by selling the asset to a trust of which you, as donor, are treated as the income tax owner (many refer to this as a "sale to an income tax (or "defective") grantor trust").
 In that event, there would be no capital gain recognized upon the sale to the trust in which your child has a beneficial interest, interest payments from the trust would not be taxable income, and you (not the trust or your child) would be required to pay the capital gains tax upon the sale of the business to the third party.
-Under this structure, you may be able to transfer additional wealth as a result of the valuation and the income tax structure.
+Under this structure, you are able to transfer additional wealth as a result of the valuation and the income tax structure.

-• A grantor retained annuity trust (GRAT) is a trust to which you, as donor, will transfer assets, such as a minority interest in the business.
+A grantor retained annuity trust (GRAT) is a trust to which you, as donor, will transfer assets, such as a minority interest in the business.
 Under the terms of the trust, you will receive an annual annuity for a term of years.
 In structuring the GRAT, the present value of the annuity stream will equal the value of the transferred assets so that there is no taxable gift (a "zeroed-out" GRAT).
-For example, if, instead of selling your 20 percent interest for \$1.4 million, you transferred a 20 percent interest to a GRAT with a 5 year term, the GRAT would require the Trustee to pay you \$280,000 per year (5x \$280,000 = \$1,400,000).
+For example, following the prior example, if, instead of gifting or selling your 20 percent interest for \$1.4 million, you transferred a 20 percent interest to a GRAT with a 5 year term, the GRAT would require the Trustee to pay you \$280,000 per year (5x \$280,000 = \$1,400,000).
 The IRS requires you to include a growth rate in the present value calculation, which is published by the IRS monthly.
-Similar to the rate for intra-family loans, this rate is typically lower than interest rates found on the market.
+Similar to the rate for intrafamily loans, this rate has been fairly low.
 Therefore, in order to zero-out the GRAT, the annuity must include this assumed rate of growth.
-If, during the 5 year period, the business is sold, the GRAT will receive cash, and owe you \$280,000 a year (plus 5.2%).
-If the sale proceeds exceed that amount, the excess value may pass to your children free of transfer tax.
+If, during the 5 year period, the business is sold, the GRAT will receive cash, and owe you \$280,000 a year (plus 3.6%).
+If the sale proceeds exceed that amount (which, given the imbedded discount, should be assured), the excess value may pass to your children free of transfer tax.
 A GRAT also is a "grantor trust" for income tax purposes, meaning that you would pay the capital gains tax upon sale out of other funds, allowing the pre-tax proceeds to pass to the next generation.